Manual of Policies and Procedures

 Authorising officer

-Parental leave will normally be available as one continuous period with the exception of 'keeping in touch' days which may be accessed where the staff member meets the relevant eligibility criteria in line with Federal Government requirements (B/6.6.8(c)).
+(8) Parental leave will normally be available as one continuous period with the exception of 'Keeping In Touch' days which may be accessed where the staff member meets the relevant eligibility criteria in line with Federal Government requirements (Refer below).
 Shorter, non-continuous periods of leave may be available in special circumstances as outlined in the Parental Leave Guidelines.

 Federal Government Paid Parental Leave Scheme

-A staff member may be entitled to access the Federal Government Paid Parental Leave Scheme which is separate to the University’s parental leave entitlements as outlined in this policy.
+(11) A staff member may be entitled to access the Federal Government Paid Parental Leave Scheme which is separate to the University’s parental leave entitlements as outlined in this Policy.

 QUT Continuous Service